-With 8,052 (number at year-end 2012) employees and operations in more than 50 countries, Yara continually needs a great variety of supplies – so we always look for business opportunities that fit in with the company’s strategy and requirements. ,
+With 9,759 employees (year-end 2013) and operations in more than 50 countries, we are sourcing from more than 20,000 suppliers, representing a great variety of goods and services.
+We always look for business opportunities that fit in with the company’s strategy and requirements.

 Yara maintains regular contact with many different suppliers, ranging from local service providers to global producers of raw materials, logistical services and technology.
 Yara's suppliers are a key part of our group of recognized Business Partners, and it is in our interests to do the best we can to foster these relationships.